Tags: Click-to-Run, MS Office 365, VirtualBox, vm, VMWare, Windows

 The Microsoft documentation to remove the unused applications (Access as a DB?
 Yeah, right…) wasn’t very straightforward so I post what worked for me after the needed trial-and-error routines.
 This is a small howto:

-- Install the Office Deployment Toolkit (download).
+- Install the Office Deployment Toolkit (download for MS Office 2013, 2016).
 The installer asks for a installation location.
 I put it in

 - Download the office components.
 Type in a cmd box:

 C:\Users\\OfficeDeployTool>setup.exe /download configuration.xml